metalbear-co/mirrord.dev/content/docs/teams/security/index.md

 ### How do I limit user access to a specific namespace?

 Create a ClusterRoleBinding between the user and the `mirrord-operator-user` role, but only grant the user access to `get` pods or deployments on the allowed namespace.
-The Operator will impersonate the user and so only have access to their allowed targets.
+The Operator will impersonate the user and only have access to their allowed targets.
 ```yaml

 apiVersion: rbac.authorization.k8s.io/v1